spacetelescope/jwst/docs/jwst/pathloss/description.rst

 so the correction arrays are just 1-d arrays of correction and wavelength.
 The correction depends only on the number of shutters in the slit:

-If there is 1 shutters, the 1x1 entry is used
+If there is 1 shutter, the 1x1 entry is used

 If there are 3 or more shutters, the 1x3 entry is used